-Blood levels of uric acid tend to be high in people with metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
+Blood levels of uric acid also tend to be high in people with metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
 This syndrome is characterized by a large waist (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (called insulin resistance) or high blood sugar levels, and abnormal levels of cholesterol and other fats in the blood.

 Causes of Gout

 Uric acid is a by-product of the breakdown of the nucleic acids (ribonucleic acid [ RNA Transcription and translation Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more ] and deoxyribonucleic acid [ DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more ]) in cells.
 It is present in small amounts in the blood, because the body continually breaks down cells and forms new cells.
 Also, the body readily transforms substances in foods called purines into uric acid.
 Purines are building blocks of RNA and DNA.
 Uric acid is removed from the blood mainly through the kidneys and, to a lesser extent, through the gastrointestinal system.

 Abnormally high uric acid levels in the blood occur because of the following: